marcmccarty/ReadSpeed/README.md

 The three dots in the top right/on the toolbar serve as the Options Menu.

-Settings currently holds the Dark Theme switcher.
+<b>Settings</b> currently holds the Dark Theme switcher.

-Scores shows stored scores that do persist through app opening/closing.
+<b>Scores</b> shows stored scores that do persist through app opening/closing.
 You can clear your stored scores here.

 Some future versions will ideally allow selective score tracking, user-input paragraphs for reading speed tests, etc.